FWest98/CS-CorPool/README.md

 The back-end is an ASP.NET Core application written in C#.
 The back-end interconnects all components in the system, but mostly only performs simple CRUD operations.
 It is designed to be fully stateless, so it can fail easily and quickly when something goes wrong.

 ### Worker
 The workers are a component that perform more advanced tasks, in this case it will perform the route finding procedure.
 In the current form, this algorithm is quite simple, but this could become quite an extensive and complicated procedure that demands more computing power than acceptable within the timeframe of a simple API request.
-The workers retireve ride requests from RabbitMQ, find an appropriate ride offer from MongoDB, and send the result back to the user via Redis.
+The workers retrieve ride requests from RabbitMQ, find an appropriate ride offer from MongoDB, and send the result back to the user via Redis.

 ## Technologies and techniques
 ### SignalR